Makeda Silvera: Career

-Silvera was born in Kingston, Jamaica.
-She emigrated to Canada at the age of 12 with her family, and currently lives in Toronto, Ontario.
-She published two volumes of short stories in the 1990s before releasing her first novel, The Revenge of Maria, in 1998, followed by The Heart Does Not Bend in 2002.
-An out lesbian, she cofounded Sister Vision Press, with Stephanie Martin in 1985, and worked and as managing editor, edited a number of anthologies, including Piece of My Heart (1991), the first North American anthology of literature by lesbians of colour.
-Sister Vision, which published 50 titles, closed in 2001.
+As an out lesbian, she wrote many queer-focused material, including Piece of My Heart (1991), the first North American anthology of literature by lesbians of colour.
 Piece of My Heart was described in the Canadian Journal of Women and the Law as "a landmark collection of disparate lesbian voices.
-By combining reprinted material by such renowned lesbian writers as Audre Lorde, Cheryl Clarke, Jewell L. Gomez, Chrystos, and Barbara Smith with work by such thought-provoking new writers as Raymina Y. Mays, Karin Aguilar-San Juan, Milagros Paredes, and Nice Rodriguez, Silvera creates an enduring testimony to the inextricable connection between literature and social activism for innumerable multi-ethnic and multi-racial lesbians."
+By combining reprinted material by such renowned lesbian writers as Audre Lorde, Cheryl Clarke, Jewell L. Gomez, Chrystos, and Barbara Smith with work by such thought-provoking new writers as Raymina Y. Mays, Karin Aguilar-San Juan, Milagros Paredes, and Nice Rodriguez, Silvera creates an enduring testimony to the inextricable connection between literature and social activism for innumerable multi-ethnic and multi-racial lesbians.
+Silvera published her first collection of short stories, Piece of My Heart, with Sister Vision in 1991.
+After this publication she decided that if she wrote a work of fiction she would want to publish it elsewhere.
+When she wrote Her Head a Village she decided to publish it with Press Gang in 1994.
+Silvera stated that it is very challenging to publish your own work and self-promote the book.
+Therefore, she wanted to be looked after and experience the challenge that comes with a publishing house editing and promoting your work.
+Unfortunately, Press Gang went under so Silvera offered her novel The Heart Does Not Bend to Random House in 2002 and they enjoyed the story and wanted to publish it.